openstack-infra/puppet-openstackci/contrib/README.md

 The instructions in this section apply to both the single-node CI server node as well as the log server node.

-First, it is useful to save the history, so set up a git repo as root user:
+It is useful to save the history, so set up a git repo as root user:

     sudo su -